safespring/docs/content/storage/minio-client.md

 ## Running various commands

-On this machine, the mc command was named "minioc", presumably because midnight commander has been using the name "mc" for a very long time.
+On this machine, the mc command was renamed "minioc" by the package manager, presumably because midnight commander has been using the name "mc" for a very long time.

 ```
 $ date > DATETIME.txt